 How to Make Kuih Pau or Steamed Buns

 I love steamed buns.
-In Malay, they are known as "kuih pau."
+In Malay, they are known as kuih pau.
 When you taste these, you can taste the Chinese influence.
 There has been a long history of Chinese people who migrated to Malaysia, bringing their favorite recipes and flavors with them.
-Malays have adopted these buns as part of their making of traditional kuih.
-A signature Malay's kuih pau is filled with coconut jam, potato curry, red bean, and chicken curry.
+Malays have adopted these buns as part of their traditional kuih.
+A signature Malaysian kuih pau can be filled with coconut jam, potato curry, red bean, or chicken curry.

 As usual, I learned how to make kuih pau from my mother.
-She is the queen of making traditional kuih Melayu.
-I have the advantage as I trained and made many types of kuih while I was living in my hometown.
-Kuih pau with coconut jam is one of my favorites Malay kuih.
-One of the most important features when making kuih pau is the dough.
-It has to be light and fluffy after you steamed it.
+She is the queen of making traditional kuih Melayu, and I learned to make many types of kuih from her.
+One of the most important features when making this dish is the dough.
+It has to be light and fluffy after you steam it.

 - 3 tablespoons granulated white sugar

 - Pandan leaves essence, for coloring (or you can use real pandan leaves, which is even better)

 - Mix together yeast, sugar, and condensed milk in the warm water.
 Add a few drops of pandan leaves essence.
 Set aside.